maelswarm/nymph/README.md

 ## Updates
 A new parser has been implemented.
+Default object member values implemented.

 ## Goals
-Polish default object member values.
+...

 ## Example
 box.n